-DeSantis dismisses Trump’s 2020 election theories as false
+DeSantis Dismisses Trump’s 2020 Election Theories as False

 “And just like Ford pardoned Nixon, sometimes you’ve got to put this stuff behind you, and we need to start focusing on things having to do with the country’s future,” DeSantis said, and added: “This election needs to be about Jan.
 20, 2025, not Jan.
 6, 2021.”

-The governor has previously been far more circumspect about 2020, generally using such questions on the subject to talk about electability, lament the “culture of losing” that has developed among Republicans under Trump’s leadership and boast about the security of Florida’s elections.
+But his remarks about the 2020 election have previously been far more circumspect.
+He generally uses such questions on the subject to talk about electability, lament the “culture of losing” that has developed among Republicans under Trump’s leadership and boast about the security of Florida’s elections.

-On Friday, DeSantis did criticize aspects of the 2020 election, including changes to voting procedures made because of the pandemic.
+On Friday, DeSantis did criticize aspects of the 2020 election, including changes to voting procedures made because of the coronavirus pandemic.
 But he specifically dismissed one particularly far-fetched theory that Venezuela, now led by President Nicolás Maduro, hacked voting machines.

 “It was not an election that was conducted the way I think that we want to, but that’s different than saying Maduro stole votes or something like that,” he said.
 “Those theories, you know, proved to be unsubstantiated.”